-UPDATED 28 October 2017: I realized recently that, although I’ve had two granola recipes on the blog, I actually end up making some sort of hybrid recipe every time.
+UPDATED 28 October 2017: I recently realized that, although I’ve had two granola recipes on the blog, I actually end up making some sort of hybrid recipe every time.
 I was telling my mom and grandma about it recently, which made me decide I really only needed one granola recipe on the blog.
 Apparently I get the granola-making bug from my grandma, who has been making her own for years, thanks to the Barefoot Contessa!

 All that is a long-winded way of saying I’ve rebranded my “nutty maple granola” as this “go-to granola“: the failsafe, works-every-time, crunchy deliciousness that granola ought to be.
 I have still not found a store-bought brand that measures up, at least by my taste.